El-Daro/labyrinth-pathfinder/README_ISOLATION.md

 This program uses [BFS Search algorythm with early exit](https://www.redblobgames.com/pathfinding/early-exit/) to find the closest gateway.

-Results of the search are then processed and analyzed in order to find the priority target (closes gateway, choosen alphabetically in case of tie), the priority path (again, alphabetically) and the distance.
+Results of the search are then processed and analyzed in order to find the priority target (closest gateway, chosen alphabetically in case of a tie), the priority path to it (again, alphabetically) and the distance.

 Based on this analysis, an edge is severed between the closest gateway and the corresponding node.